BACK TO ALL CASE Studies

 Labor Day Momentum: On Glass leveraged Labor Day weekend as a launchpad for Q4—scaling spend, capturing leads, and driving early-season conversions that fed retargeting and email pools.

-Creative Differentiation: Content focused on ease-of-use, simplicity, and the unique appeal of digiscoping—clearly separating On Glass from established competitors.
+Creative Differentiation: Content focused on ease-of-use, simplicity, and the unique appeal of digiscoping which clearly separates On Glass from established competitors.

 Paid Media Split: We maintained a 60/40 budget between Meta and Google, pairing visual storytelling with search-based demand capture.